Ellis-Robinson/forever-fitness/README.md

 ## Features

 ### Nav Section
-The Navigation section is constant across the whole of the site and has:
+The Navigation section is constant across the whole of the site, the menues turn into collapsibles at smaller screen sizes.
 - **Logo and brand name**: Links to the home page
 - **Search bar**: Filters products by name and description
 - **'My account'**: Dropdown menu